kubedb/docs/docs/guides/mongodb/monitoring/using-prometheus-operator.md

 - To learn how Prometheus monitoring works with KubeDB in general, please visit [here](/docs/guides/mongodb/monitoring/overview.md).

+- We need a [Prometheus operator](https://github.com/prometheus-operator/prometheus-operator) instance running.
+If you don't already have a running instance, you can deploy one using this helm chart [here](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).

-- To keep Prometheus resources isolated, we are going to use a separate namespace called `monitoring` to deploy respective monitoring resources.
+- To keep Prometheus resources isolated, we are going to use a separate namespace called `monitoring` to deploy the prometheus operator helm chart.
 We are going to deploy database in `demo` namespace.

   ```bash
   $ kubectl create ns monitoring